“What comes into our mind when we think about God is the most important thing about us.” A.W. Tozer

 For such a worm as I?

 I am a worm because I do wormy things.
-For many years—many—I thought of myself as a recovering sinner.
+For many years—many—I up of myself as a recovering sinner.
 I have committed sins both large and small and that made me a sinner.
 My first thought when I considered the truth of who I am was a variation of the recovery saying found in Alcoholics Anonymous that said, “I am a recovering alcoholic.”
 I would think of myself as a “recovering sinner.”
 The recovery group encourages that self-identifier to remind the addict that they are one drink away from a relapse that can destroy their lives.